PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 Permanent redirection \(301\) = Permanently display another product or category instead.
 Temporary redirection \(302\) = Temporarily display another product or category instead.

 * **Tags**: There is a placeholder: “Use a comma to create separate tags.
-E.g.: dress, cotton, party dresses.”
-To validate a tag, you can push Enter or comma key.
+E.g.: dress, cotton, party dresses.”  - Input Tag - Language Selector -  To validate a tag, you can push Enter or comma key.
 The tags appear in Shop parameters &gt; Search &gt; Tags and are associated with the product.
 You can remove a tag by clicking on the cross.
 The tag is also removed in Shop parameters &gt; Search &gt; Tags.
-A drop-down next to the field is displayed when there are several languages installed \(disabled languages are displayed in the drop-down\).
-It allows choosing in which language the field is displayed.
-Also, in the case of multilanguage, if an error occurs, then I must be warned in the message which language is problematic \([improvement 16299](https://github.com/PrestaShop/PrestaShop/issues/16299)\)

 * **Information message**: “Tags facilitate the product search for customers using the search bar” There is a read more link to open the following info: “Choose terms and keywords which your potential customers commonly would search for when looking for this product.
 Make sure that they are consistent with the tags you may have already defined.
 You can manage tag aliases in the Search section.
 If you add new tags, you have to rebuild the index.”